dvub/convolution_plug/README.md

 ### Plans for next iteration

 -   use (fundsp) Net for DSP
 -   be able to apply envelope to IRs
 -   predelay
 -   decay / speed (something..) - maybe check convology
 -   reverse (for fun LOL)
 -   add visual EQ controls (spline type thing)
 -   support stereo/quad/whatever IRs as well as multiple formats - somewhat supported, but no parameters
 -   general optimizations

-- add feature to completely mute dry output